-- il) Rights, preferences and restrictions attached to 12% cumulative optionally convertible redeemable preference shares (COCRPS) of Rs.10 each COCRPS have a preferential right of dividend over equity shareholders, Following are the terms and conditions: - i.
-The COCRPS can be converted into 10,000,000 equity shares of Rs.
-10/- each at par (i.e. each COCRPS shall be converted into 1 (one) Equity Share of the Company at any time after the 7th year but before 10th year from the date of issuance and allotment of the COCRPS at the sole option of the Company supported by the resolution passed by all the directors unanimously in a Board Meeting and approval by all the shareholders (equity) in a General Meeting. - ii.
-The COCRPS will be redeemable (in multiple tranches or single tranche) at the option of the Company by way of (i) conversion of CORCPS after 7th year but before 10th year from the date of issuance and allotment of the COCRPS based on the valuation certificate obtained from the Chartered Accountant or Merchant Banker as the case may be or (ii) payment after 2nd year but before the end of 10th year from the date of issuance.
-The COCRPS will only be redeemed at par i.e. at which such COCRPS are issued (i.e. Rs.
-10 per COCRPS aggregating to Rs.
-10,00,00,000), and no other premium will be payable at the time of redemption.
-However, accumulated dividend will be paid before redemption at the option of the Company.
+i.
+The COCRPS can be converted into 30,990,000 equity shares of Rs.
+10/- each at par (i.e. each COCRPS shall be converted into 1 (one) Equity Share of the Company at any time after the 7th year but before ii.
+The COCRPS will be redeemable (in multiple transhes or single transhes or the option of the Company by way of (i) conversion of CORCPS after 7th year but before 10th year from the date of issuance and allotment of the COCRPS based on the valuation certificate obtained from the Chartered Accountant or Meethant Banker as the case near be or (ii) payment after 2nd year but before the end of 10th year from the date of issuance.
+The COCRPS will only be rederied at part is at which such COCRPS are issued (i.e., INR 10 per COCRPS aggregating to INR 309.900.000), and no other premium will be payable at the time of redemption.
+However, accumulated dividend will be paid before redemption.